-Learn how to punctuate acronyms and capitalize familiar initialisms which are used in writing for abbreviation and clarity, as a rule.
+Learn how to punctuate acronyms and capitalize familiar initialisms.
+As a rule, you will use them for abbreviation and clarity in writing.

-The Correct Usage of Acronyms and Initialisms provides writers with an opportunity to make your writing clearer for the reader.
+The correct usage of acronyms offers writers an opportunity to make their writing clearer for the reader.

-But take note that misusing them may turn your memos and letters into a confusing mess and accomplish nothing more than a page of argle-bargle.
+But, take note that misusing them may turn memos and letters into a confusing mess.
+You may accomplish nothing more than a page of argle-bargle.

-Using these writing tips below will help all authors and communicators use acronyms and slang initialisms correctly in business and in letter writing.
+Thus, the section on writing tips will help all authors and communicators use acronym rules and slang initialisms correctly in business and in letter writing.

-You can bookmark this guide so you know when you can - and when you definitely should not - use word abbreviations and acronyms.
+You can bookmark this rules guide so you know when you can - and when you definitely should not - use word abbreviation rules for acronyms.

 A contemporary acronym is an abbreviated word formed by using the initial component letters of another name, word, or phrase.
-Acronyms are pronounced as if they are a word themselves, as a rule.
+The acronym rule means they then get pronounced as if they are a word themselves.

-Shortened word components can be used as individual letters such as in UNICEF (United Nations International Children’s Emergency Fund) or used in pieces of words or names such as in Benelux (Belgium, The Netherlands, and Luxembourg).
+We use shortened word components as individual letters such as in UNICEF.
+In fact, it actually stands for the United Nations International Children's Emergency Fund.
+You can also use pieces of words or names such as in Benelux.
+This is a combination of Belgium, The Netherlands, and Luxembourg.

 Can you imagine having to write that phrase multiple times in a 100-page document for your commanding officer?

-As a rule they are the initial letters of the abbreviated words or phrase and should be written in capital letters (upper case).
+As a rule, they are the initial letters of the abbreviated words or phrase.
+You should write them in capital letters (upper case).

-Most three-letter abbreviations are actually initialisms which means all the letters are pronounced as the names of letters.
+Most three-letter abbreviations are actually initialisms.
+That means all the letters get pronounced as the names of letters.

-There are also some three letter acronyms pronounced as a word such as in the phrase 'CAT' scan, meaning computed axial tomography.
-'TLA' is in fact a TLA and an example of a self-referencing definition, however, etc. and Mrs. are not three-letter acronyms.
+There are also some three letter acronyms pronounced as a word such as in the phrase 'CAT' scan - meaning computed axial tomography.
+'TLA' is in fact a TLA and an example of a self-referencing definition.
+But, etc. and Mrs. are not three-letter acronyms.

-The longest three letter acronym 'TLA' possible to pronounce in English is 'WWW' requiring the use of nine syllables when it is spoken correctly.
+The longest three letter acronym 'TLA' possible to pronounce in English is 'WWW'.
+It requires the use of nine (9) syllables when spoken 'correctly'.

 The usefulness of three letter acronyms comes from how much quicker it is to speak the abbreviation than the phrase which they represent.